jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 #### Minor changes

-Minor changes include new (non-required) parameters for modules, new roles or example playbooks, or documentation updates.
+Minor changes include new roles or example playbooks, or documentation updates.
 Minor change PRs must:
 - Include a changelog fragment with a minor_changes section.
 - Pass existing integration tests.